pbstrein/docs/content/docs/reference/pkg/gcp/storage/bucket.md

  (Optional)
 When deleting a bucket, this
 boolean option will delete all contained objects.
-If you try to delete a bucket that contains objects, this provider will fail that run.
+If you try to delete a bucket that contains objects, the provider will fail that run.
  {{% /md %}}